Evansun0622/Spam-Email-Classifcation/README.md

 # Spam-Email-Classifcation

-Classify spam email using naive baynes
+Classify spam email using naive baynes with a 95% accuracy rate